aman01991/My_Portfolio_Website/README.md

 # My_Portfolio_Website
-I developed this portfolio website using HTML, CSS and bootstrap framework.
+I developed this portfolio website using HTML, CSS, JavaScript and bootstrap framework.